 Taranaki Falls (2 hours)

-This is a loop track through beech forest, tussock over some eroded gralliers form by wind, rain and frost on volcanic soil.
-Water tumbles 20 metres from a lava flow to a pool below.
-Strip off, get in the pool, and stand as close as you dare to the thunderous shower.
+Starts 100 m below the I-Site in Whakapapa Village.
+This is a loop track through beech forest and tussock, over some eroded gullies formed by wind, rain and frost on volcanic soil.
+The Wairere Stream tumbles 20 metres from a lava flow to a pool below creating the Taranaki Falls.
+There are several spots to admire the thunderous ‘shower’.

 Whakapapaiti Valley (4-5 hours)

 A track with spectacular views of the Whakapapaiti Valley, beech forest and bush-clad ridges.
-Involves crossing the Whakapapaiti Stream (no bridge), which may not always be possible to cross.
+Involves crossing the Whakapapaiti Stream (no bridge); please don’t attempt after heavy rain.

 Ridge Track (40 minutes)